 Government guidance is regularly updated.
 There may be changes to what we can offer in the light of these changes.
 Every event will be planned individually.

-After the ceremony is over we expect to be able to host a meal for 15 guests.
+After the ceremony is over we expect to be able to host a meal for 15 guests at some point in 2021.
 Normal capacity is 120 people so social distancing will be achievable for 15.
 Seating will need to be planned in advance so that households and linked households (aka bubbles) are seated together and nobody sits close to anyone who is not in their own household or a linked household.
 This is complicated but achievable.

 An external caterer (or family member) will be needed to provide food.
 A self-service buffet won't be possible.
 The reccommended style will be cold platters prepared in advance for each guest but other formats may be possible.
 Caterers will be able to set up a servery including for hot food in the same room as the guest seating.
 Some guests may be seated at oblong tables, all facing the same way, whereas household groups may be seated at round tables for up to 8 people.

 The museum can provide wine and drinks waiters - there will be no bar service.
 A drinks reception may be possible on the ground floor after the ceremony with waiter-service drinks and social distancing maintained.
 Weather permitting this can include use of the outdoor area where the probability of the spread of the virus between guests is much lower.